Day 15 ~ May Is For Metta 2020: Offering Lovingkindness To A Difficult Being

 Daily Journal Reflection:

-- What are you noticing about practicing Metta for a Difficult person?
+- How was your experience practicing Metta for a Difficult person?

-May you have a day filled with inner peace and calm.
+May you have a beautiful and peaceful day.